-In the morning I can see some blue sky from my balcony and it looks like it will be nice weather.
+In the morning I can see some blue sky from my balcony and it looks like

 The turn around the mountain is the closest point to the border.
 Border is about 2 kilometers from here.
 Up on the hill one can see a building with the Georgian flag.
 Just as I stand there and look towards Russia, I hear three gunshots.
 The funny thing is that with the first shot I'm down behind a rock.
 The drills work.
 But you can't get an Estonian spy so easily.
 The photo will be taken from behind the rock.
 After that I continue walking.
 It must have been a wake-up ceremony or a salute to greet me or something.